 Further development activities identified opportunities within the hydrogen isotope field.
 Andrew founded Isowater in 2009 as a supplier of deuterium to the world’s Life Science and High Technology markets.
 Isowater is now the largest private sector supplier of deuterium to these markets.

-Hydrogen Optimized was formed by Andrew T. B. Stuart to realize his vision that within 10 years the adoption of clean hydrogen processes for energy and industrial purposes will have improved the quality of life for all individuals worldwide.
-The Hydrogen Optimized’s team’s mission is to realize this vision as we stand on the shoulders of our heritage.
-To learn more about what is happening in Hydrogen Optimized today, please read the rest of the website.
+Hydrogen Optimized was formed by Andrew T. B. Stuart and his son Edward D.B Stuart to realize their vision that within 10 years the adoption of clean hydrogen processes for energy and industrial purposes will have improved the quality of life for all individuals worldwide.
+To realize this vision is the Hydrogen Optimized’s team’s mission, while standing on the shoulders of our heritage.

-Andrew’s children, Samantha and Edward who have both studied engineering, are currently contributing to the company marking the 4th generation of Stuarts working in the hydrogen technology field.
+Along with Edward Stuart, Samantha Stuart has been contributing to the company between them marking the 4th generation of Stuarts working in the hydrogen technology field.
 Today, Stuart’s independently, and companies that had Stuarts in leadership positions have delivered over 1000 hydrogen projects in over 100 countries.

 The two companies to sign a Memorandum of Understanding (MOU) to make green hydrogen a financially feasible option for customers across industries

 Global technology company ABB and Hydrogen Optimized have agreed to jointly explore the development of large-scale green hydrogen production systems connected to the electrical grid to offer a clean, sustainable, and affordable energy source.